Future Tenses ESL Games, Activities and Worksheets

 ESL Be Going To or Will Worksheet - Grammar Exercise: Gap-fill - Pre-intermediate (A2) - 20 minutes

 This useful be going to or will worksheet helps to teach students how to use be going to for future plans and will for offers, promises, unplanned decisions and predictions.
 First, students decide what is happening in each sentence, i.e. a future plan, an unplanned decision, an offer, a promise or a prediction.
-Students then complete the sentences with will or be going to and the verb in brackets.
+Students then complete the sentences with will or be going to and the verbs in brackets.
 Afterwards, check the function of the future form in each sentence with the class.

 Going to or Will?
 Worksheet Preview